azukashi/djs-template-cli/README.md

 # Main binary
 $ djs-cli [OPTIONS...]
 # or
-$ discord.js-cli
+$ discord.js-cli [OPTIONS...]
 ```

 > Notice : _This package will create a project inside your current working directory (pwd).
-To avoid creating a project in wrong directory (ex: in your /home/user directory), create am empty directory, change dir to newly created directory, and run the main binary_
+To avoid creating a project in wrong directory (ex: in your /home/user directory), create an empty directory, change dir to newly created directory, and run the main binary_

 ## 📚 Options